dmw51/reactiondataextractor/README.md

 # Installation

-There are two ways to install the package.
+There are three ways to install the package.
 The first option is recommended due to its simplicity.

+### Option 1 - Running ReactionDataExtractor inside a Docker container
+This is the simplest and most universal approach making the tool much more portable.
+Details on the installation process can be found [here](https://hub.docker.com/repository/docker/dmwil/reactiondataextractor)

-### Option 1 - Installation via Conda
+### Option 2 - Installation via Conda

 Anaconda Python is a self-contained Python environment that is useful for scientific applications.